naiyerasif/site/content/blog/2018/2018-10-24-network-sharing-between-different-docker-containers.md

     driver: bridge
 ```

 Launch the stack by executing `docker-compose up -d`.
 This should create a Docker network `greeter-api_greeternet`.
-Your Angular container should also launch in the same network in order to call the Micronaut endpoints.
+Your Angular container should also launch in the same network to call the Micronaut endpoints.

 ## Create a Docker stack for the Angular application